User-Driven Support for Visualization Prototyping in D3: Introduction

-In summary, this paper makes the following contributions: \begin{itemize}[nosep] \item We present an \textbf{analysis of common programming patterns} for D3 visualizations and interactions based on 1,500 D3 examples from the web (\autoref{sec:data-analysis}). \item We provide a \textbf{suite of general-purpose templates} for common D3 visualizations and interactions (\autoref{sec:generating_code}). \item We develop a \textbf{model for recommending interactions} to implement within a D3 program (\autoref{sec:recommendation-model}) and a \textbf{code augmentation component} to automatically integrate recommendations into the user's code (\autoref{sec:augmenting_code}). \item Finally, we implemented these features in the Minerva system and evaluate Minerva through \textbf{a user study with 20 D3 users} (\autoref{sec:evaluation}).
-Minerva enabled participants to implement interactive D3 visualizations in less time and with fewer iterations compared to the typical D3 implementation workflow used by participants (\autoref{sec:results}). \end{itemize}
+\begin{itemize}[nosep] \item We present a user-driven \textit{model for recommending interactions} users can implement within a D3 prototype \item We develop a code augmentation feature to \textit{automatically integrate interaction templates} into live D3 code. \item We implement these features in Mirny and evaluate Mirny through \textit{a user study with 20 D3 users}.
+Our results show Mirny enabled participants to implement interactive D3 visualizations in less time and with fewer iterations. \item We synthesize \textit{three high-level modification strategies} used by designers to customize visualization templates. \end{itemize}

+Using our findings, we suggest research opportunities to enhance template-based design approaches within visualization languages.
+All our data and code are shared on OSF~\footnote{\url{https://osf.io/97mru/?view_only=c89bc8b4f1a64799ad4453213a255744}}